shaneholloman/ansible-role-model/ansible-role-creation-process.md

 ## Ansible Role Testing

-This part may seem like magic, but the reason it just works is because we are using the docker images I have created for this purpose.
-Molecule will pull the image from Docker Hub and run the tests in the container on your machine.
-This is the same process that will be used in the CI/CD pipeline.
+This part may seem like magic, but the reason it just works is because we are using the docker images I have already created and posted to DockerHub for this purpose.
+Molecule will pull the image from DockerHub and run the tests in the container on your machine.
+This is the same process that will be used in the CI/CD pipeline on GitHub via the Action workflows.

-!!! note Note:

-    This is why we need to set the environment variables for Docker Hub and Galaxy in the GitHub repository
+> :exclamation: **Note:** This is why we need to set the environment variables for Docker Hub and Galaxy in the GitHub repository.

 ```sh
 molecule test